ret2shell/ret2shell/README.md

 #### Setup other services

 See [deploy/nginx-http.dev.conf](deploy/nginx-http.dev.conf).
-You could put it into your nginx config directory like `/etc/nginx/sites-enabled/`.
+You could put it into your nginx configuration directory like `/etc/nginx/sites-enabled/`.

 You may need other services like database, redis to be configured, please refer to [deploy/docker-compose.dev.yml](deploy/docker-compose.dev.yml).